yury-lysogorskiy/lammps/doc/src/python.rst

    dump            1 all custom 100 tmp.dump id x y z v_xtrunc v_ytrunc v_ztrunc

 When the dump command invokes the 3 atom-style variables, their arguments x,y,z to the Python function wrapper are the current per-atom coordinates of each atom.
-The Python "truncate" function is thus invoked 3 times for each atom, and the truncated coordinate values for each atom are written to the dump file.
+The Python ``truncate`` function is thus invoked 3 times for each atom, and the truncated coordinate values for each atom are written to the dump file.

-Note that when using a Python function wrapper in a variable, arguments can be passed to the Python function either from the varaible formula or by *input* keyword to the *python command.
+Note that when using a Python function wrapper in a variable, arguments can be passed to the Python function either from the variable formula or by *input* keyword to the :doc:`python command <python>`.
 For example, consider these (made up) commands:

 .. code-block:: LAMMPS

    variable        foo python mixedargs python          mixedargs return v_foo input 6 7.5 v_myValue iv_arg1 iv_argy iv_argz v_flag &
                    format fffffsf here """
    def mixedargs(a,b,x,y,z,flag):
      ...
      return result
    """
    variable        flag string optionABC variable        myValue equal "2.0*temp*c_pe" compute         pe all pe compute         peatom all pe/atom variable        field atom py_foo(x+3.0,sqrt(y),(z-zlo)*c_peatom)

-They define a Python "mixedargs" function with 6 arguments.
+They define a Python ``mixedargs`` function with 6 arguments.
 Three of them are internal-style variables, which the variable formula calculates as numeric values for each atom and passes to the function.
 In this example, these arguments are themselves small formulas containing the x,y,z coordinates of each atom as well as a per-atom compute (c_peratom) and thermodynamic keyword (zlo).

-The other three arguements (7.5,v_myValue,v_flag) are defined by the *python* command.
-The first and last are constant values (7.5 and the optionABC string).
-The second argument (myValue) is the result of an equal-style variable formula which accesses the system temperature and potential energy.
+The other three arguments ``(7.5,v_myValue,v_flag)`` are defined by the *python* command.
+The first and last are constant values ("7.5" and the ``optionABC`` string).
+The second argument (``myValue``) is the result of an equal-style variable formula which accesses the system temperature and potential energy.

-The "result" returned by each invocation of the Python "mixedargs" function becomes the per-atom value in the atom-style "field" variable, which could be output to a dump file or used elsewhere in the input script.
+The "result" returned by each invocation of the Python ``mixedargs`` function becomes the per-atom value in the atom-style "field" variable, which could be output to a dump file or used elsewhere in the input script.

 ----------